Oxfordshire County Council are spinning the road safety stats again

 On 29 May, Oxfordshire County Council was eager to get out a press release with the headline “Oxfordshire bucking regional trend on road safety as casualty figures fall.”
 The claim was – broadly – people killed or seriously injured on the county’s roads fell by about 18% year-on-year, while across the wider Thames Valley they rose by about 20%.
-The clear implication – explained by the council’s new leader – is that this “strongly suggests the approach we have taken in Oxfordshire is working,” In other words, 20mph schemes have worked.
+The clear implication – explained by the council’s new leader – is that this “strongly suggests the approach we have taken in Oxfordshire is working,” In other words, 20mph and Vision Zero schemes have worked.

 It’s a great story.
 Lower speeds, safer streets, the county quietly doing the right thing while its neighbours flounder.
 I’d love to believe it, too.
 I cycle about 120 miles a week to and from work on the county’s roads as well as walking and driving.